Lutefisk: Eating

 Lutefisk is traditionally served with boiled potatoes, mashed green peas, melted butter and small pieces of fried bacon.

 In Norway, Sweden and Finland, lutefisk is a part of the Christmas tradition and is mostly eaten with boiled potatoes, green peas and white sauce.
 Regional variations include a sprinkle of freshly ground allspice or black pepper and the addition of coarsely ground mustard in the white sauce (in Scania).
-In parts of Jämtland it is served on flat bread along with whey cheese.
+In parts of Jämtland it is served on flatbread with whey cheese.

 In the United States, lutefisk is often served with a variety of side dishes, including bacon, peas, pea stew, potatoes, lefse, gravy, mashed rutabaga, white sauce, melted or clarified butter, syrup, and geitost, or "old" cheese (gammelost).
 It is sometimes eaten with meatballs, which is not traditional in Scandinavia.
 Side dishes vary greatly from family to family and region to region, and can be a source of jovial contention when eaters of different traditions of lutefisk dine together.

 The taste of well-prepared lutefisk is very mild, and the white sauce is often spiced with pepper or other strong-tasting spices.
 In Minnesota and Wisconsin, this method (seasoned with allspice) is common among Swedish-Americans, while Norwegian-Americans often prefer to eat it unseasoned with melted butter or cream sauce.

 Modern consumption

 Lutefisk as a Christmas season meal has gained attention in Norway over the past 20 years.
 The Norwegian Seafood Export Council indicated sales of lutefisk to restaurants and catering companies in Norway increased by 72% between 2005 and 2008.
 A 2005 survey found 20% of Norwegians ate lutefisk during the Christmas holiday season, although only 3% would consider it for their Christmas dinner.

-Far more lutefisk is consumed in the United States than in Scandinavia, much of it in the Midwestern United States by Scandinavian Americans in Lutheran churches and fraternal lodges.

-Madison, Minnesota has dubbed itself the "lutefisk capital of the world" as well as claiming the largest per capita consumption of lutefisk in Minnesota.
+Madison, Minnesota, US has dubbed itself the "lutefisk capital of the world" as well as claiming the largest per capita consumption of lutefisk in Minnesota.
 St. Olaf College in Northfield, Minnesota serves lutefisk during their Christmas Festival concerts.
-They also host an annual music festival called "Lutefest".
-Lutefisk, though, is not served at this festival.

-Many Lutheran churches across Wisconsin also serve Lutefisk dinners as a yearly tradition.
-Four popular churches are St. Olaf Lutheran Church in Dodge County, Christ Lutheran Church in DeForest, Orfordville Lutheran Church in Rock County and Northland Lutheran Church in Iola.

-Lutefisk is also consumed in Canada because of its relatively large Scandinavian population, particularly in the traditionally agricultural, inland provinces of Western Canada.
-As of 2016, there are about 463,000 Norwegian Canadians, 350,000 Swedish Canadians, 207,000 Danish Canadians and 143,000 Finnish Canadians.
+Lutefisk is eaten in Canada, which has a relatively large population of Scandinavian heritage particularly in the traditionally agricultural, western inland provinces.
+As of 2016, there were about 463,000 Norwegian Canadians, 350,000 Swedish Canadians, 207,000 Danish Canadians and 143,000 Finnish Canadians.
 Organizations such as the Sons of Norway hold annual lutefisk dinners.
 Lutefisk is sometimes available in specialty stores and supermarkets where there are large Scandinavian populations.
-Kingman, Alberta proclaims itself on its greeting sign to be the "Lutefisk capital of Alberta".
+Kingman, Alberta proclaims itself on its greeting sign to be the "Lutefisk capital of Alberta."